CFC North Bangkok welcomes 23 new members

 The conference concluded by encouraging and challenging the SFCs to respond to the call for purity which is much more than moral behavior.
 Purity is first and foremost a matter of the heart.
 To be pure is to be single-minded for the Lord.
 Every SFC is called to holiness and this calling involves honoring what is true, good and beautiful.

-Upcoming Christian Life Programmes
+CFC Christian Life Programmes

 Basic healing and growth seminar and consultations, 10-18 June 2017